thinkC/storage-benchmarks/README.md

 * Clone the repo
 * Build the singularity image, e.g. `sudo singularity build benchmark.sif benchmark.singularity`
-* Choose a directory to work in corresponding to the file system to be assessed, here `/data` will be used as an example
+* Choose a directory to work in corresponding to the file system to be assessed; here `/data` will be used as an example
 * Download the required dataset for one of the runs into this directory, making sure it's bound into the singularity, e.g. `singularity exec -B/data benchmark.sif images.py /data download`
 * Optionally, and if you can, drop the kernel file system cache: `sudo "sync && echo 3 > /proc/sys/vm/drop_caches"`
 * Now run the benchmark:  `singularity exec -B/data benchmark.sif images.py /data`

+## Container compatibility

+The code uses singularity to allow portability to HPC.

+## Hardware requirements

+Each benchmark will be affected by CPU speed and memory bandwidth to some extent, so generally the faster these are, the more you will be testing the underlying storage.
+The catalogue test is at least partly CPU-bound due to the cost of translating the FITS catalogue structures to Python data structures.

+The test file system should have a minimum of 100 GB of capacity for the largest test, `DP3.py`.